Skip to main content

 Configuring Authentication for a Zed Lake Service

-A Zed lake service may be configured to require user authentication to be accessed from clients such as the Zui application, the zed CLI tools, or the Zed Python client.
-This document describes a simple Auth0 configuration with accompanying zed serve flags that can be used as a starting point for creating similar configurations in your own environment.
+A SuperDB data lake service may be configured to require user authentication to be accessed from clients such as the Zui application, the super db CLI commands, or the SuperDB Python client.
+This document describes a simple Auth0 configuration with accompanying super db serve flags that can be used as a starting point for creating similar configurations in your own environment.

 Environment